-Why one teacher changed careers and gave up loan forgiveness
+Why One Teacher Changed Careers and Gave Up Loan Forgiveness

 - Teachers who serve low-income schools for five consecutive years may receive loan forgiveness for federal loans up to $17,500.
 This program, Teacher Loan Forgiveness, is separate from PSLF.

-With loan forgiveness off the table, I needed a payoff plan.
+With Public Service Loan Forgiveness off the table, I needed a payoff plan.
 First, I had to find a higher-paying job, which fortunately happened swiftly.

 “Depending on the career you’re pivoting to and the new salary, the loan balance can be recouped quickly,” says Jillian Lucas, founder of JML Career Coaching.